UTE 100 Mile

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Ute 100 takes place in the La Sal Mountains, Utah, on August 8-9, 2026.
-The event offers a single-loop layout that circumnavigates the La Sals and includes three distance options:
+The Ute 100 takes place in the La Sal Mountains, Utah on August 8-9, 2026.
+The event is staged as a single-loop mountain course that circumnavigates the La Sals and offers three distance options.

 - 100 mile